Gujarati cuisine: Staple foods

 The cuisine changes with the seasonal availability of vegetables.
 In summer, when mangoes are ripe and widely available in the market, for example, Keri no Ras (fresh mango pulp) is often an integral part of the meal.
 The spices used also change depending on the season.
 Garam masala and its constituent spices are used less in summer.
 Regular fasting, with diets limited to milk, dried fruits, and nuts, is commonplace.

 Gujaratis are predominantly vegetarians, even though pockets of the state consume chicken, eggs and fish.

 Flat bread prepared with Bajra has nutritional value similar to other foods based on flours.
 Common meals in villages near Saurashtra during the cold winters consists of thick rotis, called "rotla" made of bajra flour (pearl millet flour) and "bhakri" made of wheat flour, garlic chutney, onion, and chaas.

 Sweets (desserts) served as part of a thali are typically made from milk, sugar, and nuts.
 "Dry" sweets such as magas and ghooghra are typically made around celebrations, such as weddings, or at Diwali.

 Gujarati cuisine is also distinctive in its wide variety of farsan — side dishes that complement the main meal and are served alongside it.
 Some farsan are eaten as snacks or light meals by themselves.

 Gujaratis will often refer to dal-bhat-rotli-saak as their everyday meal.
 For special occasions, this basic quartet is supplemented with additional shaak, sweet dishes, and farsan.
 A festive Gujarati thali often contain over a dozen items.
 Dietary rules restrict the permissible combination of dishes.
 For example, if kadhi is to be served, then a lentil preparation such as chutti dal, vaal, or mug ni dal will also be included.
 The sweet dish accompanying kadhi will likely be milk or yogurt–based, like doodhpak or shrikhand.
 However, a yogurt-based raita would not be served with such a meal.
 Festive meals based on dal will typically have a wheat-based sweet dish like lapsi or ladoo as the sweet accompaniment.
 Many Gujarati families make and consume moong dal in their diet on Wednesdays.
 There are established combinations of spices that some believe to facilitate digestion, that are eaten with different foods.

 Gujarati thali is sometimes seen as being "no-frills" even though it can be elaborate.
 India's current prime minister, Narendra Modi has often arranged Gujarati food for his special overseas guests like Shinzo Abe or Portuguese Prime Minister António Costa.
 Modi himself has been said to prefer Khichdi, even when visiting overseas, something that opposing politicians sometimes mocked.
+Urmila Asher, popularly known as "Gujju Ben", became known for her home-style Gujarati cuisine.